Likelihood methods for CMB experiments: Statistics of the Cosmic Microwave Background

 where the third equality follows from Wick's theorem.

 Cosmic variance is an irreducible source of uncertainty in cosmological measurements of the CMB power spectrum, and one of the major sources of uncertainties especially at the largest scales (low-$\ell$), where we have only a limited number of coefficients $\alm$ to average over with respect to the small-scale (high-$\ell$) regime.
 Eq.\eqref{eq:Cosmic variance} is valid provided full-sky observations.
-However, in real data analysis, even if we are able to observe the full sky (e.g. with space missions), we are nevertheless forced to mask a certain fraction of the sky, e.g. to avoid foreground contamination.
-Every time we deal with a cut sky, the cosmic variance is increased by a factor $1/f_{\mathrm{sky}}$, where $f_{\mathrm{sky}}$ is the observed fraction (see e.g.~\cite{Efstathiou:2003dj} for a careful counting of the degrees of freedom available in cut-sky regimes).
-Current experiments like the Planck satellite are ideally cosmic-variance-limited up to very high multipoles, i.e. $\ell\sim1500$.
+However, in real data analysis, even if we are able to observe the full sky (e.g., with space missions), we are nevertheless forced to mask a certain fraction of the sky, e.g., to avoid foreground contamination.
+An approximate estimate of the increase is given by a factor $1/f_{\mathrm{sky}}$, where $f_{\mathrm{sky}}$ but see e.g.,~\cite{Efstathiou:2003dj} for a careful counting of the degrees of freedom available in cut-sky regimes.
+Current experiments like the Planck satellite are ideally cosmic-variance-limited up to very high multipoles, i.e., $\ell\sim1500$.